unmonastery/guides/github/github_workflow.md

 	When you commit a file in Git, it's useful to include a descriptive message of the changes you've made, e.g. 'Updated intro text'.
 This will be visible to other users of the repository and help collaboration.

 9. You've now saved the files on your computer by committing them, which saves a unique log point in their progress.
-(If you're familiar with using the Revision History function of Google Docs, you can think of this save point as being able to *choose* when specific versions of the file is logged and thus able to be restored.)
+(If you're familiar with using the Revision History function of Google Docs, you can think of this save point as being able to *choose* when specific versions of the file are logged and thus able to be restored.)

 #### Saving files online in the collaborative Git repository